Bo Almqvist: Early life

-Bo Gunnar Almqvist was born on 5 May 1931 in Edsgatan, a small community in Alster, a farming district in the province of Varmland, Sweden, an area noted for its old customs and traditions.
+Bo Gunnar Almqvist was born on 5 May 1931 in Edsgatan, a small community in Alster, a farming district in the province of Värmland, Sweden, an area noted for its old customs and traditions.
 He was the youngest child, born eleven years after his siblings, in the family of two sons and three daughters of Oskar Almqvist, a 'landfiskal', effectively the police superintendent of the rural area, and Hulda Almqvist (née Rydberg).
 Oskar Almqvist died when Bo was fourteen and mother and son moved to the town of Karlstad, where he attended Karlstad Läroverk, the local secondary school.
 Hulda Almqvist worked for a time in her family's hat making business.
 She had a remarkable repertoire of traditional proverbs to be used on any occasion, and her knowledge of folklife crafts and calendar customs deepened her son's interest in the folkways and oral culture of his native region.

 Career

 In 1950 Bo entered Uppsala University to study Nordic languages and literature, along with English.
-He was also intrigued by Irish scholarship and took lessons in the Irish language from Caoimhín Ó Danachair (qv), a visiting professor in Irish studies (1952–3).
+He was also intrigued by Irish scholarship and took lessons in the Irish language from Caoimhín Ó Danachair, a visiting professor in Irish studies (1952–3).
 Dag Strömbäck, professor of folklore at Uppsala, became a lifelong friend and greatly influenced Almqvist's choice of career.
 Almqvist developed a great interest in, and knowledge of, comparative philology and historical linguistics.
-After graduating from Uppsala in 1954, he spent a year on a scholarship in Reykjavik studying Icelandic language and literature.
+After graduating from Uppsala in 1954, he spent a year on a scholarship in Reykjavík studying Icelandic language and literature.

 On his return to Sweden, a year of compulsory military service, though mostly spent as an attendant in military archives, was far from enjoyable, and Almqvist was glad to return to Iceland in 1956 as a lecturer in Swedish.
 In 1959 he was awarded one of the first B. Phil. degrees of the University of Iceland (Baccalaureatus Philologiæ Islandicæ).
 Almqvist returned to work in 1960 to the folklore department in Uppsala University, as docent (1965–7) and acting professor (1967–9).
 He successfully defended his doctoral thesis in Uppsala, and Norrön niddiktning: traditionshistoriska studier i versmagi was eventually published in two volumes, in 1965 and 1972.
 His findings, on the magical power of satire and attitudes to manliness in Old Icelandic poetry, were regarded as a major contribution to the study of Old Norse literature and to ethnography.